 Gender pay reporting legislation, which came into force with effect from 30 March 2017, requires employers with 250 or more employees to publish statutory calculations every year showing how large the pay gap is between their male and female employees.
-The deadline for reporting on gender pay data as at 31 March 2021 is the 30 March 2022.
+The deadline for reporting on gender pay data as at 31 March 2021 is the 31 March 2022.
 The gender pay gap audit and reporting obligations sit alongside the existing requirements for public bodies, including publishing annual information to demonstrate compliance under the PSED and publishing equality objectives every four years.

-The purpose of this paper is to update the Committee on the outputs from the 2021 audit and to seek approval of the action plan.
-These have been reviewed and had input from the Trust's Equality, Diversity and Inclusivity Committee and the Women's Network.
+The purpose of this paper is to update the Board on the outputs from the 2022 audit and to seek approval of the action plan.
+These have been reviewed and had input from the Trust's Equality, Diversity and Inclusion Committee, the Women's Network and has been ratified by the Workforce Committee.